-The Corporation adopted a Board Diversity Policy that promotes the inclusion of different perspectives and ideas, mitigates against groupthink and ensures that the Corporation has the opportunity to benefit from all available talent.
+The Corporation has adopted a Board Diversity Policy that promotes the inclusion of different perspectives and ideas, mitigates against groupthink and ensures that the Corporation has the opportunity to benefit from all available talent.
 The promotion of a diverse Board makes prudent business sense and makes for better corporate governance.

 The Corporation seeks to maintain a Board comprised of talented and dedicated directors with a diverse mix of expertise, experience, skills and backgrounds.
 The skills and backgrounds collectively represented on the Board should reflect the diverse nature of the business environment in which the Corporation operates.
 For purposes of Board composition, diversity includes, but is not limited to, business experience, geography, age, gender, and ethnicity and aboriginal status.

-In particular, the Board ensures to include an appropriate number of women directors and fixes an objective on a yearly basis.
+The Board also seeks to include an appropriate number of women directors and fixes an objective on a yearly basis.
 For 2023, the Board has set as an objective that at least 30% of its members be women.
+The objective being already surpassed at 36%, 4 out of 11 of its members being women, the Board's objective is to maintain the target achievment year over year.
+The Board also includes one director who is a member of visible minority.